webonise/capsize/README.txt

-Webistrano - Capistrano deployment the easy way
+Capsize - Capistrano deployment the easy way

 About:
-  Webistrano is a Web UI for managing Capistrano deployments.
+  Capsize is a Web UI for managing Capistrano deployments.
   It lets you manage projects and their stages like test, production, and staging with different settings.
-Those stages can then be deployed with Capistrano through Webistrano.
+Those stages can then be deployed with Capistrano through Capsize.

 Installation:

   1. Configuration

-    Copy config/webistrano_config.rb.sample to config/webistrano_config.rb
+    Copy config/capsize_config.rb.sample to config/capsize_config.rb
     and edit appropriatly.
-In this configuration file you can set the mail settings of Webistrano.
+In this configuration file you can set the mail settings of Capsize.

   2. Database